demisto/content/Packs/CortexXDR/README.md

 14. xdr-get-audit-agent-reports
 ### 1. xdr-get-incidents
 ---
-Returns a list of incidents, which you can filter by a list of incident IDs (max 100), the time the incident was last modified, and the time the incident was created.
+Returns a list of incidents, which you can filter by a list of incident IDs (max.
+100), the time the incident was last modified, and the time the incident was created.
-If you pass multiple filtering argument, they will be concatenated using the AND condition.
+      If you pass multiple filtering arguments, they will be concatenated using the AND condition.
 The OR condition is not supported.
 ##### Required Permissions
 **FILL IN REQUIRED PERMISSIONS HERE**
 ##### Base Command